maxvorwerk98/ProcessInsightAI/README.md

 # InsightProcessAI
-ProcessInsightAI is an LLM-powered tool designed to analyze processes using real process data in the form of event logs.
-Based on the event logs, the tool #   conducts a four-phase technology analysis, structured as follows:
+ProcessInsightAI is an LLM-powered tool designed to analyze processes based on real process data in the form of event logs.
+Using these event logs, the tool  performs a four-stage technology analysis, divided into the following phases:

-Process Discovery: Performs a fundamental analysis to gain an initial overview of the process, understand its structure, and identify its main steps.
+- Process Discovery: Fundamental analysis to identify the process structure and key process steps.
-Performance Analysis: Examines the process to identify bottlenecks, delays, inefficiencies, or potential cases of fraud that impact performance.
+- Performance Analysis: Examination of the process to identify delays and bottlenecks affecting performance.
-Technology Analysis: Evaluates suitable technologies to address the previously identified anomalies and provides a detailed plan for their implementation.
+- Weakness Analysis: Investigation of the root causes of previously identified anomalies.
-Forecasting: Assesses the impact of the selected technologies on the process to analyze their potential benefits and effectiveness.
+- Technology Analysis: Evaluation of suitable technologies to address the identified anomalies.